Drag13/drag13.github.io/src/posts/rescript-react-vite-guide/content.md

 }
 ```

-Make sure to replace "your-project-name" with your desired project name.
+Make sure to replace `drag13proj` with your desired project name.

 ## Step 6: Create an index.res File
 In the `src` folder, create a new file named index.res and add the following ReScript code: